 Using different textures, an artist can give the viewer a sense of how they should view the work.
 For instance, raised textures can indicate that an object is meant to be viewed from afar, while textured patterns can direct the viewer’s eye to specific areas of the piece.

-Ultimately, by understanding how texture affects viewers, artists can use it to create visually appealing and emotionally evocative artwork.
+Ultimately, artists can use texture to create visually appealing and emotionally evocative artwork by understanding how texture affects viewers.

 Used to Create a Focal Point in an Artwork